Failure to consult costs COVID-impacted employer $1K, again

 A report recently tabled in Federal Parliament by IR Minister, Christian Porter, has identified approximately 75% of employers that participated in the JobKeeper wage subsidy scheme utilised temporary ‘flexibilities’, such as modified stand-downs, to keep their businesses afloat and maintain staff in employment during the peak of the pandemic.

-Continue reading “Review confirms unsurprisingly high use of JobKeeper flexibilities”Dodgy Employers Could Be Sent to the Joint Under New Wage Theft Laws
+Continue reading “Review confirms unsurprisingly high use of JobKeeper flexibilities”OUR SERVICES

 Representation